 The phone rings: a woman’s voice: “May I speak to Peter Case of the Plimsouls?”

 “Can you meet with Abe Somers in his office in Century City, tomorrow at 11am?”

 “I’ll be there,” I said and hung up.

 Abe Somers was the most powerful music business lawyer in LA.
 I knew that because I’d just seen his name in the LA Times: “The Ten Most Powerful Men In The Music Business.”
 Abe’s name was at the top of the list.

 I felt a combination of nerves, exhilaration, and anger.
 It’s great that a guy like this is calling; he must want something.
 That could mean good news for me and the band.
 But the fucking nerve of these guys just having a secretary call up like that and deliver the request like it’s Cinderella or something.
 “Oh well maybe we’ll get to make a decent sounding record,” was how I put it to myself.

-I guess I told a couple people about the meeting, but I went alone.
-I was suspicious, I wanted to have freedom of movement, I didn’t want to get stuck in there if it got stinky.
+I told a couple people about the meeting, but went alone, feeling suspicious.
+I wanted to have freedom of movement, and didn’t want to get stuck in there if it got stinky.

-I was immediately shown by the fashionable and pretty young receptionist, back into Abe’s office.
+A fashionable and pretty young receptionist immediately led me back into Abe’s office.
 Abe was standing behind his desk, smiling at me.
 We shook hands.
 The gal brought me a glass of water that I’d asked for, and left the room.
 Before she left, Abe said: “Rachel, please hold all of my calls.”